-Throughout the year, the City of Casselberry hosts many special events for addition,
+Throughout the year, the City of Casselberry hosts many special events for enthusiasts appreciate that there is an 18-hole Cityaddition,

 In

 Concert at Lake Concord Park

 Casselberry Golf Club

 all ages.
 The Lake Concord Concert Series, with seven major music concerts, always features nationally and internationally acclaimed musicians that, at times draw approximately 3,000 to 5,000 people to the beautiful outdoor lakefront venue.
 As a result of many years of successful high energy events, the City of become Casselberry has а sought-after destination for some of the biggest musical acts in the nation.